Scenci/deaddrop/README.md

-A lightweight SFTP client written in Rust
+A lightweight SFTP client written in Rust and Typescript (Tauri)